Liquid Crystal Titan Resource Hub

 Ambient light

-Titan uses resins that cure when exposed to light in the blue part of the spectrum (460nm).
-The resin is sensitive to visible and especially sunlight.
+Titan uses resins that cure when exposed to light in the blue part of the spectrum (specifically 460nm).
+The resin is sensitive to visible light - especially sunlight.
 Operate your printer in a low or red-light environment.
 Always avoid direct sunlight.
-If possible, reduce the light levels when handling resin.
+If possible, reduce the light levels when handling resin

 Space/location

-Titan weighs 635kg and it’s important that it is placed on a flat, smooth, hard surface floor with its feet engaged and levelled (see ‘Installing Titan’ section for levelling information).
+Titan weighs 635kg, and it must be placed on a flat, smooth, hard surface floor with its feet engaged and levelled (more about how to level in the ‘Installing Titan’ section).

-When Titan is positioned its noise level should be measured as this can vary due to location and surrounding objects.
-Typically values greater than 80dB will require ear protection for prolonged exposure.
+When Titan is positioned, its noise level should be measured, and this can vary due to location or surrounding objects.
+Typically, values greater than 80dB will require ear protection for prolonged exposure.
 Local regulations to be followed regarding noise levels.

 When choosing a suitable location, allow plenty of space and consider the workflow between Titan, Wash XL and Cure XL.

-Titan’s external dimensions are 2140 x 1540 x 620mm.
-The following information also needs to be considered when choosing a suitable location.
+Titan external dimensions are 2140x1540x620mm.
+The following information also needs to be considered when choosing a suitable location:

 If positioning multiple Titan machines in a farm configuration, we recommend angling them at 30 degrees and spacing them at 2.2m intervals (Figure 7).
 This allows access to the print chamber, resin dosing system, and affords space for cooling air intake/exhaust with minimal use of floor space.